peaceiris/actions-gh-pages/README.md

 #### ⭐️ Deploy to external repository

-By default, the files are published to the respository which is running this action.
-If you want to publish to another repository on GitHub set the environment variable `EXTERNAL_REPOSITORY` to `<username>/<repo>`.
+By default, your files are published to the repository which is running this action.
+If you want to publish to another repository on GitHub, set the environment variable `EXTERNAL_REPOSITORY` to `<username>/<external-repository>`.

 For example: